yudong-94/personal-website/projects/data viz/MakeOverMonday0226.md

 #### Insights
 * Generally speaking, economies in North America and Australia are more free, while those in Africa are the least free;
-* Asian countries (mainly Russia and China) have seen great improvement in freedom index over year;
+* Asian countries (mainly Russia and China) have seen great improvement in freedom index over year.

 --
 <a href="https://yudong-94.github.io/personal-website/" title="Back to Home Page">Back to Home Page</a>